aveuiller/aveuiller.github.io/content/posts/2021-06-01_Kubernetes-Apprentice-Cookbook.md

   is keeping your Kubernetes Cluster up to date with your configurations from Git.

 ## Appendix

+### Resources' repository

+The resources definitions used in this article are available in the following [GitHub repository](https://github.com/aveuiller/frameworks-bootstrap/tree/feat_integrate_kube/Kubernetes).

 ### CLI equivalents - Docker and Kubernetes